sso66/eagletonlabs-starter-webpack-react-js/EAGLETON.md

   - Separating production and development builds as well as creating a **npm deploy** script

-- Implementing Intro to React with Webpack
+- Implementing React with Webpack
+- Implementing Three with Webpcak
+- Integrating Redux with React and Three Components